bulgandamdindorj/glocal-interest-rate-correlation-analysis/README.md

 Python (pandas, NumPy, Matplotlib, seaborn) in Google Colab · Tableau · Statistics Canada & Bank of Canada public data

-## If I Did This Today

-Pull the source data directly via the StatsCan and Bank of Canada APIs instead of manual CSV downloads, add CPI as a variable to more cleanly separate the "inflation premium" from the risk-free rate in the model, and publish the workbook to Tableau Public so GLOCAL has a live, shareable link rather than a static file.

 ---